 Assemble the project team, and give each member a copy of the Premortem Canvas.
 Invite everyone to imagine it is two years in the future.
 Your current project, activity, or initiative has utterly failed.
 Spend a few minutes writing down answers to the questions in the canvas, then discuss answers with the larger group.

 Describe the failure.
 Using vivid detail, describe what it would look like if your project failed completely.
 Focus on outcomes and attributes, not behaviors or causes.
 Don’t hold back or self-edit.
 Use extreme language and explore the worst-case scenarios.
+It is important for the facilitator to adopt a curious, open posture and create a “high-trust” environment where each participant is free to share and contribute.

 List the causes.
 Assemble a list of potential causes for the failure.
 Consider a wide range, including action, inaction, assumptions, priorities, distractions, people, organizations, and processes.
 Include anything that might be a contributing factor.